muratk3n/thirdwave/en/README.md

 "@mtracey

-All Adams said was that the unexplained addition of 100K+ votes to last week's total "raised serious questions."
+All [NYC mayoral candidate] Adams said was that the unexplained addition of 100K+ votes to last week's total 'raised serious questions.'
 Within hours he was proven right"

 ---